helloumma/Productivity-Journal/README.md

   - flip between days in the calendar - have a date picker the user can go to [NEXT]
   - save icon button to save all the data from different components [NEXT]
 - Must change the onSubmit - window location isn't a good fix (do more research on validatePath when it comes to server side) [nice to have]
+- Use shadcn/ui for the styling [last last lasssst thing on the list]